kevinsanders133/task/README.md

 I used Webpack to bundle my program.
 All code is in "src" folder.
-To see the results, go to public folder and run "node bundle".
+To see the results, go to "public" folder and run "node bundle".